bmrodgers148/Midi-Note-To-Show-Control/README.md

 #Simple vs. Expanded Mode:
 Due to the limitation of midi, the note and velocity parts of a note on command are limited to 128 values.
-This severely limits the usability, as every cue and cuelist number in the lighting console woudl have tobe below 128.
+This severely limits the usability, as every cue and cuelist number in the lighting console would have to be below 128.
 This is why there are 2 modes.

 Expanded Mode: This mode uses both the note and velocity together to give a range of values from 0 to 16384.
 This works the same way as 16-bit dmx Channels, where the note value would be the coarse channel, and velocity would be the fine channel.
 The formula in the code is Number = Note * 128 + Velocity.
 Examples: For a final number of 200, note would be 1, velocity would be 72.
 A note of 0, and a velocity of 25, would equal a final number of 25.
 In expanded mode, you must send the cuelist number on Channel 2 Prior to sending the cue numbers on channel 1.
 The cuelist number is saved until a new cuelist number is sent, so you only have to send it once for multiple go commands in the same list.